This post was originally published in Nov 2019 and has been updated with new content.

 Brand images, logos, and QR codes

-Brand images are easily accessible from Google Images, and phishers insert them into phishing emails to convince users that the email originates from a legitimate brand.
-High-quality phishing emails are nearly indistinguishable from the real thing, largely because of the look of the email—a direct result of the branding.
+Brand images are easily accessible from Google Images, and phishers insert them into emails to convince users that the email originates from a legitimate brand.
+High-quality scam emails are nearly indistinguishable from the real thing, largely because of the look of the email—a direct result of the branding.
 But, there’s more going on than what is visible to the naked eye.

-A known phishing email has a signature, including the underlying code, as well as the phishing URL.
-Instead of creating a new email for every phishing campaign, phishers obfuscate the signature, typically by randomizing code, but also by modifying images, including logos and other branding.
+A known phishing email has a signature, including the underlying code, as well as the URL.
+Instead of creating a new email for every campaign, phishers obfuscate the signature, typically by randomizing code, but also by modifying images, including logos and other branding.

-With only a slight change to the image, whether a change of tone, color, or size, the phishing signature changes.
+With only a slight change to the image, whether a change of tone, color, or size, the signature changes.
 To users, the email looks exactly the same, but underneath, it has completely changed— enough to fool email filters that analyze code rather than the rendering of the image.

 QR codes are a common method of evading URL analysis in sextortion emails.
 As with the example above, simply inserting a new QR code into a known sextortion email is enough to fool a filter looking for a signature or a known phishing URL.
-Similarly, text-based images, which are essentially screenshots of emails, rather than HTML text, are among the class of images used to obfuscate phishing signatures.
+Similarly, text-based images, which are essentially screenshots of emails, rather than HTML text, are among the class of images used to obfuscate signatures.

-Protecting yourself from phishing
+Protecting yourself from phishing emails

 - Hover over links: Always hover over the URL in an email to ensure it leads to a safe landing page.
 Obfuscation techniques can mask the real URL, so if you’re unsure about a link, do not click on it.